-The Citizenship Act and its associated regulations establish the legal framework relating to citizenship, including
+The Citizenship Act and its associated regulations establish the legal framework relating to citizenship, including:

 - the right to citizenship;

 - the loss of citizenship;

 - the resumption of citizenship;

 - evidence of citizenship;

 - procedures for the processing of applications;

 - judicial review of the decision of a citizenship judge;

 - administration of the Act;

-- offences; and
+- · offences; and

 - the status of persons in Canada.

-The Citizenship Act also includes the text of the Oath or Affirmation of Citizenship, a solemn declaration through which applicants swear or affirm their allegiance to the Queen of Canada (see section 3.4 of this Background Paper).
+The Citizenship Act also includes the text of the Oath or Affirmation of Citizenship, a solemn declaration through which applicants swear or affirm their allegiance to the King of Canada.

-Sections 27(1) to 27.2 of the Citizenship Act set out the authority of the Governor in Council and of the minister to make regulations in relation to the Act.
+Sections 27(1) to 27.2 of the Citizenship Act set out the authority of the Governor in Council and of the Minister of Immigration, Refugees and Citizenship to make regulations in relation to the Act.
 Regulations associated with the Citizenship Act include the Citizenship Regulations, published in 1993, and the Citizenship Regulations, No. 2, published in 2014 to support new measures implemented by Bill C-24, An Act to amend the Citizenship Act and to make consequential amendments to other Acts.
 13

 As an example of the rules and procedures stipulated in the regulations, section 15 of the Citizenship Regulations lays out the specific criteria citizenship applicants must meet with regard to their knowledge of Canada and their responsibilities and privileges as citizens.
-14 Another example can be found in section 19 of the Citizenship Regulations, No. 2, which designates the ICCRC (Immigration Consultants of Canada Regulatory Council) as a "body whose members in good standing may represent or advise a person for consideration - or offer to do so - in connection with a proceeding or application under the Act."
-15 members of senior management, citizenship officers, and immigration officers at missions abroad).
-16
+14 Another example can be found in section 19 of the Citizenship Regulations, No. 2, which designates the Immigration Consultants of Canada Regulatory Council as a "body whose members in good standing may represent or advise a person for consideration - or offer to do so - in connection with a proceeding or application under the Act."
+15